 EV vs Petrol

-Hyundai's Ioniq EV models may cost more to insure due to battery replacement costs and specialist repair requirements.
+Hyundai's Ioniq EV models may cost more to insure due to battery replacement costs and the need for specialist EV repair facilities.

 Tips to Save on Hyundai Insurance in Australia